-'Enough is enough' - Democrats call for Iowa caucus recanvass
+Top Democrat calls for audit of Iowa caucuses as problems delay final tally

 Party staff worked to flag and block repeat callers who appeared to be attempting to jam the lines and interfere with the reporting of caucus results, and the call volume was “highly irregular” compared to previous caucuses, the official said.

-Earlier, the New York Times reported that more than 100 precincts reported results that were internally inconsistent, that were missing data or that were not possible under the caucus rules, casting doubt on the count.
+The New York Times has also reported that more than 100 precincts reported results that were inconsistent, had missing data or were not possible under the caucus rules, casting doubt on the count.

-The Party representative declined to comment on the Times report.
-The Iowa Party has previously said photos of results and a paper trail would be used to ensure an accurate count.
+The Iowa Democratic Party declined to comment on inconsistencies and has said previously they would use photos of the results and a paper trail to ensure an accurate count.

-Speaking in New Hampshire, Sanders called the Iowa count a “screw-up” and said it was unfair to all candidates.
+Trump took another swipe at Democrats over the Iowa caucuses during an address celebrating his acquittal on impeachment charges.

+“They can’t count some simple votes and yet they want to take over your healthcare system,” said Trump.

-Trump himself has criticized the process, though his own party switched the declared Iowa winner two weeks after its caucuses there in 2012.
+However, his own party switched the declared Iowa winner two weeks after its Iowa caucuses in 2012.

-The Democratic candidates have moved on to campaign in New Hampshire, which holds a primary next week, but have continued to criticize the Iowa caucuses.
-Former Vice President Joe Biden called the whole process “a gut punch,” on Wednesday.
+Sanders, while campaigning on Thursday in New Hampshire, which hosts the next nominating contest early next week, said it was a “screw-up” that was unfair to all candidates.

-Biden, once considered the Democratic frontrunner nationally, lags in fourth place in Iowa behind Senator Elizabeth Warren.
+Former Vice President Joe Biden, once considered the Democratic front-runner nationally but lagging in fourth place in Iowa behind Senator Elizabeth Warren, said on Wednesday the process was “a gut punch.”

 After Iowa’s reporting issues and delays, the Nevada Democratic Party, which hosts its caucus on Feb.
 22, is “scrapping both the app and ties to Shadow,” the company that developed caucus-reporting apps for both Iowa and Nevada, party spokeswoman Molly Forgey said.